 - 1. If that is unproductive, speak with the Course Coordinator. - 2.
-If that is unproductive, speak with the Department Chairperson. - 3.
-If that is unsuccessful, file an appeal with the Committee for Academic Review (Room A-228) after receipt of notification of dismissal from the Nursing Program by the Registrar. - 4.
+If that is unproductive, speak with the Deputy Chairperson. - 3.
 If still dissatisfied, student may request an appointment with the Chairperson of the Department of Nursing).

 It might help to first discuss the situation with your advisor.